Difference Between HashMap and LinkedHashMap

 What is LinkedHashMap?

 LinkedHashMap is also a map implementation group.
-They are a subgroup of HashMap but extends and implements HashMap itself that further extends to AbstractMap and then to map interface.
+They are a subgroup of HashMap but extend and implements HashMap itself, extending to AbstractMap and then to the map interface.

 LinkedHashMap is also not synchronized or linked.
-Even though the values entered should be unique, they can have more than one null values in the list but only one null key.
+Even though the values entered should be unique, they can have more than one null value in the list but only one null key.

 In this map implementation, the keys are entered in order or what is known as key insertion order.
 The order of the keys entered is also preserved in the same manner.

-This is overlooked and maintained by the doubly-linked lists running through all the lists.
-Since they maintain the order, their application in the areas where the insertion and access order is important.
+This is overlooked and maintained by the doubly-linked lists running through all the lists since they maintain the order, and their application in the areas where the insertion and access order are important.

 linkedhashmap